A residency can involve:

 Applications are also assessed in terms of their Nordic added value.
 We encourage co-operation between Nordic regions.
 In addition to the Nordic countries (Denmark, Finland, Iceland, Norway, and Sweden), Nordic regions include Åland, Greenland, and the Faroe Islands.

-You can book a discussion (30 min) with Anki Hellberg-Sågfors via this link:
+You can book an online meeting (20 min) with Anki Hellberg-Sågfors via this link (opens in a new window):

 https://outlook.office365.com/owa/calendar/NordicCulturePointResidensB28@nkk.org/bookings/